ashishmewal5713/terraform-zero-to-hero/README.md

 Learn how to integrate Terraform with Vault to manage sensitive data securely.
 Discover how Vault can be used to store and distribute secrets within configurations.

-I am doing this for the demo purpose
+I am doing this for the demo purpose again doind